Here are just a few reasons why the Wisconsin School for the Blind and Visually Impaired (WSBVI) may be the right choice for your child:

 WSBVI offers all standard academic classes taught by high-quality state certified professionals.
 Courses designed for students who are blind or visually impaired, such as Assistive Technology, Braille, or Orientation and Mobility can be scheduled for two, three, or even five days a week as determined by the IEP team.
 For advanced or college-bound students, we offer a cooperative education program with the School District of Janesville so that students can take advanced coursework with the support of a teacher of the visually impaired.
-We have students who are taking classes through both Blackhawk Technical College and the University of Wisconsin Rock County.
+We have students who are taking classes through both Blackhawk Technical College and the University of Wisconsin Whitewater at Rock County.

 The assistive technology in our classrooms, labs, and dorms is some of the most up to date equipment available and includes CCTV units, scanners, braille displays, Smart Boards, and many other devices.
 Each and every computer on our campus is loaded with screen reading and screen magnification software ensuring equal access to the same technology sighted peers use.
 Additionally, instruction in the use of this technology is easily accessible to all students.

 Instruction in the Braille code by highly trained and qualified staff is available to all students.
 Our staff use creative methods and games to teach braille levels from pre-Braille to advanced, Nemeth and Music.

 WSBVI offers both academic and career preparation programs for students transitioning into post-secondary life.
 The program includes our College and Career Readiness program, which is open to any student who needs to learn skills related to blindness even if they have finished academic requirements to graduate, but have not yet received their diplomas.